The goal of this article is to implement Symfony2 coding style in your PhpStorm editor. This will take you 5 minutes to configure your workspace.

 You can follow the PHP_CodeSniffer documentation to include it in your project dependencies.

-- Simply add the composer bin directory to your PATH in your ~/.bash_profile (or ~/.bashrc) like this:
+- Simply add the composer bin directory to your PATH in your ~/.bash_profile (or ~/.bashrc) by adding this line at the end of the file:

 - Before use